nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### Description
 The `RecordList` component consists of only one class which is the `RecordList`.
-The role of the `RecordList` is to maintain an internal `ArrayList<Record>` objects created throughout `Finux`’s execution.
+The role of the `RecordList` is to maintain an internal `ArrayList<Record>` object created throughout `Finux`’s execution.

 #### Design
-This maintenance is achieved through the traditional Object Oriented Programming (OOP) style, where operations relating to the list can only be performed through the interfaces defined in the `RecordList` class.
-Doing so allows us to restrict the access to the internal `ArrayList<Record>` from the outside world, successfully achieving the information hiding aspect under the Encapsulation concept of OOP.
+This design follows the Object Oriented Programming (OOP) style, where operations relating to the list can only be performed through the interfaces defined in the `RecordList` class.
+Doing so allows us to restrict the access to the internal `ArrayList<Record>` from the external classes, successfully achieving the information hiding aspect under the Encapsulation concept of OOP.

 When `Finux` starts up, `Finux` instantiates the `RecordList` with data loaded from the save file, `finux.txt`.
 This is done